MOBILITY HUBS

 In development

-We have 4 mobility hubs in development in the area.
+There are 4 mobility hubs in development in the area.
 A town centre hub funded by DfT Transforming Cities Fund and three hubs at railway stations (one funded by DfT Transforming Cities Fund and the other two by National Highways Travel Demand Management).

 Isle of Wight